What is the definition of a scooter?

 Lower speeds mean the moped isn’t suited for traveling on a highway.
-Nebraska defines the use of pedals with a motor as a defining aspect of a moped, which means scooter insurance might be necessary.
+Nebraska defines pedals with a motor as a defining aspect of a moped, meaning scooter insurance might be necessary.

 States have different definitions of scooters to review, which can change with the updated legislation.
 It helps to check local expectations before purchasing one.

 Table of Content